johan--/PoiLocator/README.md

 1. **If your soucrce table has a Longitude- and Latitude-field (or Lon,Lat or WGS_x,WGS_y or similar)** - Then you're fine.
 This is what Leaflet expects.
 2. **If your data uses PTV coordinate formats (PTV_GEODECIMAL, PTV_MERCATOR, ...)** - Then you can use my little [GeoTransform](https://gist.github.com/oliverheilig/7029947) code snippet, which does the converstion for the various PTV formats.
 You can also try it online [here](http://jsil.org/try/#7029947).
 Before writing the point, you can convert it to Wgs84 with the Trans() function.
-3. **If you have coorindates in other spatial reference systems** - Then you should try to find out what kind of coordinates these are and use some 3rd-party tools to transform into WGS84.
+3. **If you have coordinates in other spatial reference systems** - Then you should try to find out what kind of coordinates these are and use some 3rd-party tools to transform into WGS84.
 Or just jump to step 4.
 4. **If your data isn't geocoded (i.e. you only have addresses without coordinates)** - Then you can use PTV xLocate which is part of your xServer intenet subscription.

 ## Add your data to the map (in progess...))